 Silent but deadly.
 These are words often used to describe cervical cancer — a slow-growing disease that rarely causes symptoms in its early stages.

-According to the National Cancer Institute, each year more than 11,000 women in the United States are diagnosed with cervical cancer, and for some it will be too late to receive effective treatment.
+According to the Centers for Disease Control, each year more than 11,000 women in the United States are diagnosed with cervical cancer, and for some it will be too late to receive effective treatment.

-Cervical cancer is almost always caused by the human papillomavirus (HPV) — the most common sexually transmitted infection.
-Affecting approximately 20 million Americans, HPV can be detected in 93 percent of all cervical cancers, yet the virus alone is not sufficient to cause cervical cancer.
-Other contributing factors include oral contraceptive use, poor nutrition, a weakened immune system, pregnancy and smoking.
+Cervical cancer is almost always caused by the human papillomavirus (HPV) — the most common sexually transmitted infection in the United States.
+Affecting approximately 79 million Americans, HPV can be detected in 93 percent of all cervical cancers.

 Pap tests enable doctors to detect abnormalities — changes on the cells on your cervix — and take action before cervical cancer develops.

 "Women should have a Pap test at least once every three years, beginning at age 21," Dewdney says.
 "Once you turn 30, we recommend pap smears every five years as long as you have HPV testing with your Pap and the results are negative."

 "In addition, any bleeding with intercourse should be evaluated by a gynecologist," she adds.

 According to the American Cancer Society, between 60 and 80 percent of women in the United States with newly diagnosed invasive cervical cancer have not had a Pap test in the past five years.
 And, even more alarming, many of these women have never had the exam.